 Advanced Nurse Practitioners

-Advanced Nurse Practitioners (ANPs) are highly experienced and educated nurses who are able to assess, investigate, diagnose, and prescribe.
+Advanced nurse practitioners (ANPs) are experienced and highly educated registered nurses who manage the complete clinical care of their patients, not focusing on any sole condition (Chief Nursing Officer Directorate, Transforming Nursing Roles Paper 2, 2017) .
 Within NHS Greater Glasgow and Clyde there are over 100 ANPs working across a wide variety of areas from primary care through to intensive care.

-NHSGGC has been training and employing ANPs for many years and works closely with Glasgow Caledonian University, the University of the West of Scotland and Napier University in Edinburgh to prepare ANPs.
+NHSGGC has been training and employing ANPs for many years and works closely with Glasgow Caledonian University, University of the West of Scotland, University of Stirling and Napier & Queen Margaret Universities in Edinburgh to prepare ANPs.

 '' An Advanced Nurse Practitioner (ANP) is an experienced and highly educated Registered Nurse who manages the complete clinical care for their patient, not solely any specific condition.
 Advanced practice is a level of practice, rather than a type of speciality of practice.